-Public and/or private facilities requiring improvements that aid in the prevention or elimination of blighted conditions in a designated blighted area may qualify for CDBG funding under the National Objective of Elimination of Blight.
-Activities that qualify under the objective are either clearly eliminating objectively determinable signs of blight in a defined, designated Blighted area ("area blight") or are strictly limited to addressing specific instances of blight outside a defined, designated area ("spot blight").
+Public and/or private facilities requiring improvements that aid in the prevention or elimination of slums and/or blighted conditions in a designated slum/blight area may qualify for CDBG funding under the National Objective of Elimination of Slum and Blight.
+Activities that qualify under the objective are either clearly eliminating objectively determinable signs of blight in a defined, designated Slum/Blight area ("area blight") or are strictly limited to addressing specific instances of blight outside a defined, designated area ("spot blight").